 They call it the Banana Pancake Trail.
 The tired backpacking route across the Southeast Asian peninsula — Thailand, Cambodia, Laos, and Vietnam — is known in the travel world as the Banana Pancake Trail, so called for the many stalls selling banana pancakes that are widely sold in the cities

 Last updated: September 2018 I wasn’t supposed to return, but it was just too irresistible.
 The first time I set foot in the Angkor Archaeological Park, I was on a solo backpacking trip across continental Southeast Asia.
 Siem Reap was not part of my original route, but it would be

 In 2012, I traveled solo for the first time in my life.
 I still remember how scared I was before the trip.
 With only a small backpack, a Neil Gaiman book, a thousand dollars, and a will to get out of my comfort zone, I boarded the plane to Bangkok.

-Siem Reap was out of the way.
+This post was published in January 2013.
+A more updated version of this article can be found here: Siem Reap Travel Guide Siem Reap was out of the way.
 Cambodia was actually not part of my original backpacking route.
-I would be flying in through Bangkok, and from there I aimed to head northwest to Ayutthaya, Chiang Mai, crossing over to Laos and then turning east to Vietnam.
-But the call of
+I would be flying in through Bangkok, and from there I

 It is not a walk in the park.
 While for some people, setting foot on the grounds of Angkor Wat is scratching off the top items on my bucket list, exploring the site is anything but dreamy.
 Angkor Wat can be overwhelming.
 It is huge, even bigger than you probably

+Published: January 2013.
 After numerous wrong turns, I finally reached the street that harbors the hotel I was staying in.
-It was past midnight in Siem Reap, and I was trying my hardest not to look crazy drunk as I walked back to the hotel after a night of partying in Pub Street.
+It was past midnight in Siem Reap, and I was trying my hardest not to look crazy drunk as I walked back to the hotel after a night of partying